jackmoore/colorbox/README.md

 Files Changed: jquery.colorbox.js/jquery.colorbox-min.js, example stylesheets and background images (core styles have not changed and the updates will not affect existing user themes / old example themes)

 * Code cleanup and reduction, better organization and documentation in the full source.
-* Added ability to use functions in place of static values for ColorBox's options (thanks Ken!).
+* Added ability to use functions in place of static values for Colorbox's options (thanks Ken!).
 * Added an option for straight HTML.
-Example: `$.fn.colorbox({html:'<p>Howdy</p>', open:true})`
+Example: `$.colorbox({html:'<p>Howdy</p>', open:true})`
 * Added an event for the beginning of the closing process.
-This is in addition to the event that already existed for when ColorBox had completely closed.  'cbox_close' and 'cbox_closed' respectively.
+This is in addition to the event that already existed for when Colorbox had completely closed.  'cbox_close' and 'cbox_closed' respectively.
-* Fixed a minor bug in IE6 that would cause a brief content shift in the parent document when opening ColorBox.
+* Fixed a minor bug in IE6 that would cause a brief content shift in the parent document when opening Colorbox.
-* Fixed a minor bug in IE6 that would reveal select elements that had a hidden visibility after closing ColorBox.
+* Fixed a minor bug in IE6 that would reveal select elements that had a hidden visibility after closing Colorbox.
-* The 'esc' key is unbound now when ColorBox is not open, to avoid any potential conflicts.
+* The 'esc' key is unbound now when Colorbox is not open, to avoid any potential conflicts.
 * Used background sprites for examples 1 & 4.
 Put IE-only (non-sprite) background images in a separate folder.
 * Example themes 1, 3, & 4 received slight visual tweaks.
 * Optimized pngs for smaller file size.